laradji/zabbix/README.md

     node['zabbix']['database']['install_method']
     # If using sqlite then only the "dbname" attribute is required.
     node['zabbix']['database']['dbname']

+once the proxy is built this recipe will also register the proxy with the Zabbix server (if found).

 ### Note on MySQL, PostgreSQL and Oracle